-Bachelor's Degree An undergraduate degree qualification conferred on persons who have completed a structured course of study that builds on prior qualifications or study and has a total value of not less than 360 points (3 EFTS).
-See page 119.
+Bachelor's Degree A qualification at undergraduate level conferred on persons who have completed a structured course of study that builds on prior qualifications or study and has a total value of not less than 360 points (3 EFTS).
+See page 120.

 Bachelor's Degree with Honours A qualification which requires advanced or distinguished study.
 This may be either a discrete one-year degree following a three-year bachelor's degree, or a four- or more year bachelor's degree which requires a particular level of achievement.
-See page 117.
+See page 118.

-Campus A geographical location where AUT qualifications are taught e.g.City, North Shore.
+Campus A geographical location where AUT qualifications are taught, e.g. City, North Shore.

 Certificate A coherent programme, with a total value of not less than 60 points (0.5 EFTS) and generally not more than 120 points (1 EFTS), which is designed to provide a student with a tertiary level qualification in a particular area of study.
-See page 120.
+See page 121.